nortikin/sverchok/README.md

 ###Troubleshooting Installation Errors

 In case Sverchok fails to install, we've compiled a list of reasons and known resolutions [here](http://nikitron.cc.ua/sverch/html/installation.html).
 Please let us know if you encounter other installation issues.
 If you are installing from a release zip, please be aware that it contains a folder named `sverchok-master.x.y.z`, you will need to rename that folder to `sverchok` because folder names with dots are not valid python package names.
-If any errors appear - close and run blender again and activate again.
+During install from preferences, if any errors appear, till not saved blender settings- close and run blender again and activate again.
+It can help

 ###Contact and Credit
 Homepage: [Home](http://nikitron.cc.ua/sverchok_en.html)